Selection Process & Tips

 ... for your application:

-You can click on the online application link and study the application form, our requirements, and questions before you actually begin to complete the form.
+The application form has 9 sections /steps.
+You can click on the online application link and study the application form and its sections before you actually begin to complete the form.
 In addition, have a look at the PDF with instructions and tips for filling in the application.
 You can dowload it via the grey box below.

 If you are having problems getting certain documents or have gaps in your CV you should provide us with explanations.
 Sloppy applications will definitely fail to make it on our shortlist.
 With your application you show us that you are informed about the research activities of our faculty and that you have knowledge of the respective scientific publications in your field(s) of interest.
 We have seen applications where the 'research project' essay was prepared so poorly that we could not consider these candidates further!
 Please make sure that you think carefully about this part of the application and make full use of the permitted space to give us a first impression of your scientific creativity and conceptual understanding.
 However, please do not try to copy/paste published text pieces, as we will control for plagiarism.
 Plagiarism will immediately remove your application from further consideration.

 When you have successfully submitted your application, you will get a screen confiming your submission.
-Please note down your application number.
-You will need to use this in all further correspondence with us.
-You will also receive a confirmation email shortly after you have submitted your application.
+In addition, you will receive a confirmation email shortly after you have submitted your application.
+This email gives you an Application ID.
+Please use this ID in all further correspondence with us.

 Please do not hesitate to contact us if you experience any problems with the online application procedure.